-- (1) The Supreme Court shall be duly constituted at any sitting if it consists of an uneven number not being less than five members of the court. - (2) When hearing appeals from decisions of the Court of Appeal sitting as a constitutional court, the Supreme Court shall consist of a full bench of all members of the Supreme Court; and where any of them is not able to attend, the President shall, for that purpose, appoint an acting justice under article 142(2) of this Constitution. - (3) The Chief Justice shall preside at each sitting of the Supreme Court, and in the absence of the Chief Justice, the most senior member of the court as constituted shall preside.
+- (1) The Supreme Court shall be duly constituted at any sitting if it consists of an uneven number not being less than five members of the court. - (2) When hearing appeals from the decisions of the Court of Appeal sitting as a Constitutional Court, the Supreme Court shall consist of seven members of the Supreme Court. - [clause (2) substituted by section 5 of Act 12 of 2015] - (3) The Chief Justice shall preside at each sitting of the Supreme Court, and in the absence of the Chief Justice, the most senior member of the court as constituted shall preside.